kliegr/QCBA/README.md

 # Monotonicity Exploiting Association Rule Classification

+# Quasi Quantitative CBA

-This package for R implements the MARC algorithm aimed at postprocesing output of a CBA classifier.
+This package for R implements the Quasi Quantitative CBA, which postprocesses the output of CBA to refit discretized attributes with respect to original data.

+The reference for CBA:

  ```
  Liu, B. Hsu, W. and Ma, Y (1998).
 Integrating Classification and Association Rule Mining.
 Proceedings KDD-98, New York, 27-31 August.
 AAAI. pp 80-86.